pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 And why are there so many?
 So you can catch them! :)
-In the following function the `int` function can fail when there is something else than number given to it.
-So it needs to be prepared for that kind of situation with `try/except` block (you can also see this named `try/catch` block - mostly in different programming languages).
+In the following function, the `int` function can fail when something other than a number is given to it.
+It needs to be prepared for that kind of situation with a `try/except` block.
+(You also commonly hear this called a `try/catch` block -- mostly in other programming languages).

 ```python